How to calculate sales revenue

 Sales Revenue refers to the total revenue generated from a company's sales of products and/or services.
 In other words, it quantifies the revenue derived from the company's primary business activities.

-Sales revenue, often synonymous with "revenue," is the total amount of money generated from selling goods, products, or services for a specific time.
+Sales revenue is the total amount of money generated from selling goods, products, or services for a specific time.
 It is a fundamental metric that reflects a business's income from its primary operations before deducting costs, taxes, or expenses.

 Sales revenue example